juj/fbcp-ili9341/README.md

 The *Frame Rate* column shows the worst case frame rate when full screen updates are being performed.
 This occurs for example when watching fullscreen video (that is not a flat colored cartoon).
 Because fbcp-ili9341 only sends over the pixels that have changed, displays such as HX8357D and ILI9486 can still be used to play many games at 60fps.
 Retro games work especially well.

 All the ILI9341 displays work nice and super fast at ~70-80MHz.
 My WaveShare 3.5" 320x480 ILI9486 display runs really slow compared to its pixel resolution, ~32MHz only.
 See [fbcp-ili9341 ported to ILI9486 WaveShare 3.5" (B) SpotPear 320x480 SPI display](https://www.youtube.com/watch?v=dqOLIHOjLq4) for a video of this display in action.
 Adafruit's 320x480 3.5" HX8357D PiTFTs is ~64% faster in comparison.

+The ILI9486L controller based maithoga display runs a bit faster than ILI9486 WaveShare, 50MHz versus 31.88MHz, i.e. +56.8% bandwidth increase.
+However fps-wise maithoga reaches only 13.56 vs WaveShare 12.97 fps, because the bandwidth advantage is fully lost in pixel format differences: ILI9486L requires transmitting 24 bits per each pixel (R6G6B6 mode), whereas ILI9486 supports 16 bits per pixel R5G6B5 mode.
+This is reflected in the above chart refresh rate for the maithoga display (marked with a star).

 If manufacturing variances turn out not to be high between copies, and you'd like to have a bigger 320x480 display instead of a 240x320 one, then it is recommended to avoid ILI9486, they indeed are slow.